 Beckman and Ramo Auditoriums serve as the home of the professional performing arts program on the Caltech campus.
-Each year, more than 150 public events, ranging from the traditional Earnest C. Watson Lecture Series to dramatic, film, and concert attractions (featuring world-renowned artists), are presented at Caltech.
+Each year, more than 50 lectures, outreach programs, performing arts events, and films are presented at Caltech.
 Tickets, often with discounts available, are offered to Caltech students for all events in Beckman and Ramo Auditoriums.